by team nuut

 Put almond milk in blender first, then nuut, ground rose buds and nibs.
 Blend well.
 Add sea salt to taste and if feeling decadent, decorate with extra cacao nibs, ground rose petals and whole rose buds.

 Note: Egyptian and Persian rose buds are mostly organic and a good choice for grinding.

-spice up your nuut
+spice and sweeten up your nuut

 “Ginger was discovered in South Asia and its story dates back 5000 years,” she says.
 “References to its medicinal prowess can be traced back to Confucius.
 Ginger is a warming spice that is my favourite pairing with chocolate.
 It boosts digestion and settles nausea and reflux thanks to its anti-spasmodic properties.
 It’s also great ‘vehicle’ for other herbs that soothe, nourish or act on the gut.”